Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Variance0.22 (%²)109.2 (%²)

 Portfolio B has a slightly higher average return — but its variance is nearly 500 times larger.
 For a retiree depending on stable income, Portfolio A's predictability may be worth more than Portfolio B's higher average.
 This tradeoff is formalized in Markowitz's (1952) mean-variance optimization framework, which earned the Nobel Prize in Economics in 1990.
+For deeper coverage, see the statistics in risk management guide and the portfolio diversification guide.

 The SPREAD Framework — A Memorable Way to Master Variance